The blog

 A flexible workplace is no longer a future ambition—it is an operational reality.
 But while many organizations adopt hybrid work policies, far fewer succeed in executing them effectively.
 Research shows that simply adding digital tools does not improve productivity unless workplace design is aligned with how people actually work.

-This is where desk booking becomes critical.
+This is where a structured approach to flexible seating becomes critical.
 Research on activity-based workplaces highlights the importance of flexible, non-assigned seating to support different work activities and improve overall efficiency.

 Desk booking is not just a feature—it is an operating model that allows organizations to align office space with real demand, enable predictable collaboration, and deliver a seamless employee experience.